Probe Continuing Into Death Of Beloved Hawthorne Widow Struck While Walking Dog: Authorities

 A Glen Rock native, Siebert had lost her husband of 32 years, Robert “Bob” Siebert, just this past January.
 She'd had affection and companionship from her beloved West Highland White Terrier, Bridgette.

 Sieber was walking Bridgette on Metro Vista Drive around 1 p.m.
 Sept.
-23 when a 2018 BMW driven by a 76-year-old woman, also from Hawthorne, suddenly mounted the curb, their brief release says.
+23 when a 2018 BMW driven by a 76-year-old woman, also from Hawthorne, suddenly mounted the curb, the release issued by Valdes and Knepper says.

 The vehicle “struck several stationary items” before hitting Siebert, it says.